-If your doctor can feel and enlarged lymph node then you may be referred for a fine needle aspiration test.
+If your doctor can feel an enlarged lymph node then you may be referred for a fine needle aspiration test.

-A fine needle aspiration (FNA) biopsy is performed with the help of an ultrasound or CT scan.
-Doctor uses a small fragment of the enlarged lymph node.
+A fine-needle aspiration (FNA) biopsy is performed with the help of an ultrasound or CT scan.
+The doctor uses a small fragment of the enlarged lymph node.
 This test rarely causes much discomfort and does not leave a scar.

-When a skin cancer is fast growing or has been growing for a long time it may become too difficult or too dangerous to remove anywhere other than in a specialist cancer hospital.
+When skin cancer is fast-growing or has been growing for a long time it may become too difficult or too dangerous to remove anywhere other than in a specialist cancer hospital.

 Such hospitals have specialist departments such as Head and Neck units, Melanoma Units or Oncology units.